Syllabus – Business Research, Summer 2015

 Online classes are great in that they allow you to work on them at your convenience, which is especially helpful to those who have busy work schedules and family lives.
 Sometimes, however, students will take an online class assuming that it will be “easier.”
-You will not find that to be true for this class!
-(In fact, most students say that it is muchharder.)
+You will not find that to be true for this class.

 In a traditional (in-class) class, students have the option of taking a relatively passive approach to learning, simply going to class and listening to lectures (receiving the information).
 In an online class, though, students must actively take it upon themselves to learn.
 They must take the initiative to read the material and do the assignments without any outside encouragement.

 Additionally, in a traditional class, you are expected to spend 3 hours per week IN class and another 6 hours per week outside of class (total of 9 hours per week per course).
 The same amount of time is expected of you in an online class, which many students fail to realize.